 Dogs are well-known to be a superb deterrent to criminals and predators.
 Whether you need to protect your home, your business, or your livestock, a good dog can be a valuable asset.

 However, it is absolutely essential that you handle your dog appropriately in order to prevent accidents and lawsuits.
-Here are some essential tricks to caring for and kenneling protection dogs.
+Here are some essential tricks to caring for and kenneling home, business, and livestock protection dogs.

 A Secure Kennel is a Must